 The Board is currently comprised of seven members.
-Upon the recommendation of the Nominating and Governance Committee, the Board has nominated Christopher Eastland and Joseph P. Schneider for election to the Board to serve until the 2018 annual meeting of stockholders and until their successors are duly elected and qualified.
-All of our director nominees are currently directors of the Company.
+On March 23, 2016, Mr. Leonard Lee, a current Class II director, notified the Board of his decision to resign from the Board, effective immediately prior to the Annual Meeting.
+The Board has decreased the size of the Board from seven to six directors effectively immediately prior to the Annual Meeting.
+Upon the recommendation of the Nominating and Governance Committee, the Board has nominated and Kay L. Toolson for election to the Board to serve until the 2019 annual meeting of stockholders and until his successor is duly elected and qualified.
+Mr. Toolson is currently a Class II director of the Company.

-Each of the nominees for election has consented to be named in this Proxy Statement and to serve as a director if elected.
-If any nominee is unable to serve or for good reason will not serve as a director (which is not anticipated), your proxy may be voted for such other person or persons as may be determined by the holders of such proxies or for the balance of the nominees, leaving a vacancy, unless the Board chooses to reduce the number of directors serving on the Board.
+The nominee for election has consented to be named in this Proxy Statement and to serve as a director if elected.
+If the nominee is unable to serve or for good reason will not serve as a director (which is not anticipated), your proxy may be voted for such other person or persons as may be determined by the holders of such proxies or for the balance of the nominees, leaving a vacancy, unless the Board chooses to reduce the number of directors serving on the Board.